stevenmcsorley/netmapper-lite/README.md

    - Click "Export Results" to save scan data as JSON or CSV
    - Click "Export Map as Image" in the Network Map tab to save the visualization

+8. **Compare scans**:
+   - Go to the "Compare Scans" tab
+   - Select two scans from the dropdown menus
+   - Click "Compare Scans" to see:
+     - **New Hosts**: Devices that appeared in the newer scan
+     - **Disappeared**: Devices that vanished between scans
+     - **Changed**: Devices with different MAC, hostname, or vendor

+9. **Hover tooltips on map**:
+   - Hover your mouse over any device node on the network map
+   - See a tooltip with IP, hostname, and vendor information
+   - The node highlights when hovered

 ## Architecture

 ### IPC Communication